dvraja92/padlock-solver/README.md

 Last but not least, readability and maintainability are also important.
 Take this project as a show off to your designing and coding skills.

+## Build

+This repo uses Gradle to build and test.
+There is a unit test boilerplate and a gradle task configured to automatically test and evaluate the code when you push your commits.

+The `SolutionTestBase` is an abstract class for other tests.
+It tests the correctness of your solution and don't care about the run time.
+See `SolutionTest` for how to use that.

+The `PerformanceAnalyze` is not a unit test, but it do analyze roughly how fast your solution is.
+You need to fill in the `solve` method before you run it.

+Use `./gradlew test` to run all unit test configured in the project, and use `./gradlew runPerformanceTest` to get an analysis.

+> Note: You don't have to have a local gradle installation.
+> The `gradlew` script will download one for you.
+> Just install a valid jdk (version >= 8) and very thing should be fine.

 ## Still have unclear problems?

 Feel free to contact Jeffrey Freeman (jeffrey.freeman@cleverthis.com).